benappuhamy/Fudy/index.md

 </script>

 <body>
 <p> Fudy is a new application being developed by University of Melbourne students.
-We would like to thank you for allowing your curiosity to get the better of you and scanning the QR code!
+We would like to thank you for visiting this site and hope you can give us some feedback on the idea!
   <br />
 <p> Our vision for Fudy involves mapping out a selection of tables in the libraries and in the student lounges to help students like you find a place to study.
   <br />